SHREELEKHAS/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ![image](https://user-images.githubusercontent.com/36288975/167910378-d2d984a7-2815-4d17-8c41-ee4bdf59ec24.png)

 This circuit has two inputs J & K and two outputs Qtt & Qtt’.
 The operation of JK flip-flop is similar to SR flip-flop.
-Here, we considered the inputs of SR flip-flop as S = J Qtt’ and R = KQtt in order to utilize the modified SR flip-flop for 4 combinations of inputs.
-The following table shows the state table of JK flip-flop.
+Here, we considered the inputs of SR flip-flop as S = J Qtt’ and R = KQtt in order to utilize the modified SR flip-flop for 4 combinations of inputs.The following table shows the state table of JK flip-flop.

 ![image](https://user-images.githubusercontent.com/36288975/167908575-59c35afb-50d3-46a2-888c-47478a3179d5.png)